abhinavpeddi95/Email-Spam-Classifier/README.md

 # Email Spam Classifier

-This repository contains code and resources for an email spam classifier.
-The project aims to build a machine learning model that can accurately classify emails as either spam or not spam based on their content and characteristics.
+ The repository contains code and resources for an email spam classifier.
+The task is to build a machine learning model capable of accurately classifying emails as spam or not spam based on their content and characteristics.
+The project involves developing code and utilizing resources to train a machine learning model for email spam classification.
+The project successfully creates a machine learning model that accurately classifies emails as either spam or not spam by analyzing their content and characteristics.
+The repository includes the necessary code and resources for implementing the email spam classifier.

 # Dataset
 The dataset used in this project is sourced from the spam_detection.
 It includes a collection of emails labeled as spam or ham (non-spam).